Folk arts of Karnataka: Beesu kamsale and kamsale nritya

 This is a group dance performed by village men in the Mysore, Nanjanagudu, Kollegala and Bangalore regions.
 It is named after the kamsale, which is played and as a prop by the dancers.
 The kamsale is a cymbal in one hand and a bronze disc in the other, producing a rhythmic clang.

-The kamsale nritya is connected to a tradition of worship of Male Mahadeshwara (Shiva) by the Kuruba community, from which most of the dancers are drawn.
+The kamsale nritya is connected to a tradition of worship of Male Mahadeshwara (Shiva) by the Kuruba Gowda community, from which most of the dancers are drawn.
 The dance is performed to rhythmic, melodious music sung in praise of Shiva.
 It is part of a diiksha(oath), and is taught by a spiritual leader.
 This dance was showcased in Kannada films such as Janumadha Jodi and Jogi, in which the protagonist is a kamsale dancer.

 Somana Kunita

 Somana Kunita (the Mask Dance) is a celebratory form of guardian spirit worship popular in southern Karnataka, performed primarily in village shrines dedicated to the Mother Goddess by the Gangemata community.
 The dance is characterised by elaborate masks (somas) painted in a variety of colours, with each mask's colour indicating the god's nature.
 A benevolent deity is represented by a red mask, while a yellow or black mask suggests the opposite.
 There are many types of masks, differing from region to region.

 Somana Kunitha is a ritualistic dance associated with worship of the Grama Devate [village deity], and is primarily celebrated after Ugadi and before the onset of the monsoon at Maha Shivaratri.
 It is most popular in the old Mysore region, in districts such as Hassan, Tumkur, Bangalore, Mandya and Chitradurga.

 On the ceremonial day, offerings are made to the spirits.
 The masks are made from the red sandalwood tree.
 Other props include a cane (or stick) and peacock feathers.
 A small hat with colourful flowers, neem leaves and colourful strips of cloth is also worn.
 Music is provided by the doonu(percussion), mouri(pipe) and sadde(a pipe for the Śruti).
 The dancer begins in the temple of the goddess, singing praise of the guardian spirit in a trance-like state.
 An offering of the blood of a fowl is sometimes made to the goddess.